-- Local universities: the Society of Biology has contacts at a number of universities around the country that may be able to help you with finding a room.
-View our up to date list of On-Campus Representatives, who we can contact on your behalf. - Local science centres or museums: these are often able to provide a venuefor free or at a discounted rate.
+- Local universities: the Society of Biology has contacts at a number of universities around the country that may be able to help you with finding a room. - Local science centres or museums: these are often able to provide an event for free or at a discounted rate.
 The National Coordinating Centre for Public Engagement has advice on their website on working with museums and science centres.
-Find your nearest centre on the UK Association for Science and Discovery Centres' map. - Village halls and community centres: these have the benefit of offering very cheap rates to hire and also they serve as a natural hub for the local community.
+Find your nearest centre on the UK Association for Science and Discovery Centre's map. - Village halls and community centres: these have the benefit of offering very cheap rates to hire and also they serve as a natural hub for the local community.
 They often have more than enough space and basic facilities available as well.
 Find details of your nearest village hall or community centre online. - Your local park or green space: these are obviously better suited to spring or summer events, where you want to engage with the local community.
-GreenSpace's website provides advice on organising such an event. - Local Wildlife Trust: there are 47 Wildlife Trusts across the UK, each with their own headquarters, some of which may be able to host your event. - Schools / sixth form colleges: local schools or six form colleges often have suitable facilities for events and are worth approaching to hire a space for an evening or weekend event.
+Contact your local authority for more information on organising an event in your local park. - Local Wildlife Trust: there are 47 Wildlife Trusts across the UK, each with their own headquarters, some of which may be able to host your event. - Schools / sixth form colleges: local schools or six form colleges often have suitable facilities for events and are worth approaching to hire a space for an evening or weekend event.
 However, it may be that only events suitable for school / college children are welcome.